Biomedicine and Law

 About the Program

-The online Master of Science in Biomedicine and Law degree program comprehensive training in technical and practical aspects of science and innovation as well as in the legal aspects related to new biomedical product development, entrepreneurship, and regulatory compliance.
-This program is geared to individuals interested in careers focused on technology development.
+The online Master of Science in Biomedicine and Law provides comprehensive training in technical and practical aspects of science and innovation as well as in the legal aspects related to new biomedical product development, entrepreneurship and regulatory compliance.
+This program is geared toward individuals interested in careers focused on technology development.

-Graduates of this program will be prepared to progress into more advanced graduate studies in science and/or careers in scientifically oriented management jobs in the public or private sector (e.g., technology commercialization offices, patent agencies).
-These individuals will also be competitive law school applicants if they so chose to continue their professional studies even though credits for their legal coursework in this program will not be transferable for law school credits.
+Graduates will be prepared to progress into more advanced graduate studies in science and/or careers in scientifically oriented management jobs in the public or private sector (e.g., technology commercialization offices, patent agencies).
+These individuals will also be competitive law school applicants if they chose to continue their professional studies — even though credits for their legal coursework in this program will not be transferable for law school credits.

 Curriculum

-This is an interdisciplinary online program offered by the College of Medicine.
+This is an interdisciplinary online program offered by the Graduate School of Biomedical Sciences and Professional Studies within the College of Medicine.
 The science courses, which are offered online, are taught by faculty from Drexel University College of Medicine.
-Faculty from Drexel University's Kline School of Law teach the entrepreneurship courses.
+Faculty from Drexel University's Kline School of Law teach the law courses.

 • Non-thesis program (36.0 semester credits needed to graduate)